Reviewing Blue Owl Capital (NYSE:OBDC) and SouthPeak Interactive (OTCMKTS:SOPK)

 |N/A

-Blue Owl Capital has a consensus target price of $16.00, suggesting a potential upside of 10.27%.
+Blue Owl Capital currently has a consensus price target of $16.00, indicating a potential upside of 10.73%.

-SouthPeak Interactive has a beta of 3.19, suggesting that its share price is 219% more volatile than the S&P 500.
-Comparatively, Blue Owl Capital has a beta of 0.87, suggesting that its share price is 13% less volatile than the S&P 500.
+Blue Owl Capital has a beta of 0.87, suggesting that its stock price is 13% less volatile than the S&P 500.
+Comparatively, SouthPeak Interactive has a beta of 3.19, suggesting that its stock price is 219% more volatile than the S&P 500.

-This table compares SouthPeak Interactive and Blue Owl Capital’s net margins, return on equity and return on assets.

 Summary